-Combatting the school-to-prison pipeline by targeting increases in funding for public schooling toward underserved communities — particularly in counseling and mental health resources in order to address the disproportionate rate of suspension and expulsion for black students.
+Combating the school-to-prison pipeline by targeting increases in funding for public schooling toward underserved communities — particularly in counseling and mental health resources in order to address the disproportionate rate of suspension and expulsion for Black students.

 Spending $2 billion to reduce tuition and fees at private institutions that educate historically marginalized groups.
 HBCUs and Minority Serving Institutions have long been pillars of our communities.
 HBCUs and MSIs whose student bodies are at least 35 percent low-income would be eligible for this funding.

 Declaring "Juneteenth"–June 19th–a Federal Holiday to celebrate the emancipation of slaves.

 The LGBTQ+ community has seen tremendous victories and upsets in recent history.
 The community has endured the AIDS crisis, the Defense of Marriage Act (DOMA), the Trump Administration's transgender military ban that was upheld by the Supreme Court, and over two dozen states that allow for the discrimination against LGBTQ+ individuals in foster care and adoptions, health care, and service in private establishments.

 Through relentless activism and endless courage from the community, we have seen the passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, the repeal of Don’t Ask, Don’t Tell, and the federal guarantee right to same-sex marriage in Obergefell v Hodges (2015).
 A record number of LGBTQ+ members serve in local, state, and national elected offices.
 While these are tremendous milestones, there is still progress that needs to be made so that the LGBTQ+ community can have equal dignity and protection under the law.